pcristin/get_first_lambo_bot/README.md

   - BitGet
 - **DEX Support:**
   - All DEXes via DexScreener API

+> **Note:** The bot will automatically skip exchanges where API credentials are not provided or empty.
+At least one exchange must be configured for the bot to operate.

 ### Smart Liquidity Analysis
 - Real-time monitoring of 24h trading volume on CEXes